kolenaIO/kolena/examples/dataset/question_answering/README.md

 First, ensure that the `KOLENA_TOKEN` environment variable is populated in your environment.
 See our [initialization documentation](https://docs.kolena.io/installing-kolena/#initialization) for details.

-This project defines three scripts that perform the following operations:
+This project defines a script that performs the following operations:

 1. [`upload_dataset.py`](question_answering/upload_dataset.py) uploads both datasets by default.
 You can also select the dataset to register by specifying `--datasets`.